JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 delete every other 4 tables or 6 tables whatever it is idk

-superAdmin dash needs a table of managers. and ability to remove them
+superAdmin dash needs a table of managers. and ability to remove them might still need connection room to employee. when room u select which single employee to work in that room, is that connected. also u can only select one? or 3 combo box isntead? then 3?
+3 emps 1 room?